sagemath/trac_to_gh/Issue 6156.md

 # Issue 6156: gap packages don't load anymore on itanium, even with gap-4.4.10.p11 (!)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6156

 Original creator: was